saikirsh/OIBSIP/README.md

 4. The game continues under the user guessing the number.
 You can also incorporate further details as:.

 Limiting the number of attempts.
 Adding more rounds.
 Displaying score.
 Giving points based on the number of

+ATM INTERFACE

+We have all come across ATMs in our cities and it is built on Java.
+This complex project consists of five different classes and is a console-based application.
+When the system starts the user is prompted with user id and user pin.
+On entering the detalls successfully, then ATM functionalities are unlocked.
+The project allows to perform following operations

+1. Transactions History

+2. Withdraw

+3. Deposit

+4. Transfer

+5. QUIT